publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch6/schVI/ptD/m__us_usc_t47_s767.md

 ## § 767.
 Methods to pursue privatization

-    The President shall secure the pro-competitive privatizations required by this subchapter in a manner that meets the criteria in part B of this subchapter.
+    The President shall secure the pro-competitive privatizations required by this subchapter in a manner that meets the criteria in part B.

 ([Pub.
 L. 87–624, title VI][/us/pl/87/624/tVI], § 661, as added [Pub.
 L. 106–180][/us/pl/106/180], § 3, Mar.
 17, 2000, [114 Stat.
 58][/us/stat/114/58].)